 Dwell on the sounds and sights of India

-If you are an Indian at heart, you will love finding the flower lady at corner of the bustling street, the chips-wala frying away the crisps, the tiffin stalls serving piping hot chai and idlis, and the shopping gullies where bargaining is norm.
+If you are an Indian at heart, you will love finding the flower lady at the corner of the bustling street, the chips-wala frying away the crisps, the tiffin stalls serving piping hot chai and idlis, and the shopping gullies where bargaining is the norm.
 Enjoy the Indian summers and the rains.
 The seasons bring with them the king of fruits – the mangoes and the sounds and sights you can experience only in India.
 Use your weekends to explore the weekend getaways close to you.